EmptyIsValue/Advanced-Reboot/README.md

 - Boot To Win Recovery.
 - Nomal Reboot and Shutdown.

 Enter to the UEFI without pressing F2 or Del on Keyboard.
-I thought you must have these Tools, especially for Overclockers.
+I thought you must have these tools, especially for Overclockers.

 Available with Advanced Reboot and (Only) ToUEFI.